vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-edge-syntax.md

 * **Default Constraint**

     You can set the default value of a property when creating an edge type with the `DEFAULT` constraint.
 The default value will be added to all new edges if no value is specified.
 The default value can be any of the data type supported by Nebula Graph or expressions.
 Also, you can specify a value if you don't want to use the default one.

-    > Using `Alter` to change the default value is not supported.

     <!-- > Since it's so error-prone to modify the default value with new one, using `Alter` to change the default value is not supported. -->